- Certification and Licensure

-- Satisfactory scores on the Praxis II: Subject Assessments, as approved by the Wisconsin Department of Public Instruction.
+- Satisfactory scores on the Praxis II: Subject Assessments, as approved by the Wisconsin Department of Public Instruction if the student does not meet the minimum required GPA in content area.
 (The Praxis II MUST be completed before the end of the first semester of course work; scores MUST be sent to the College of Education.)

 Application to the Graduate School should include: